gogatep/mme-577-ros/README.md

 ```

-### my\_services
+### my services

-A topic is published by topics_publisher and that topic is subscribed to by topics_subscriber.
-Similarly a sepcific message is published by message_publisher and subscribed by message_subscriber.
-And doubler both subscribes to topic_publisher and publishes the doubled int from topic_publisher to a seperate node.
+A service is requested by a script and completed by another.

 #### Usage